samboy/ChessVariantResearch/README.md

 Checkers:
 ```

-Then `analysis`, and after about an hour we get something like this:
+Then `analysis`, and after about a day we get something like this:

 ```
 1 110 0 119 1 39666 0	 e2e3